Skip to contents

 • taxonID: a character string that matches the name of taxonID from sampleInfo

-• massForm: a character string that is coercible to a formula for the conversion from length to mass (e.g., afdm_mg~(a*lengthClass^b))
+• massForm: a character string that is coercible to a formula for the conversion from length to mass (e.g., mass~(a*lengthClass^b))

 • a: numeric variable for the coefficients used in massForm